PaperPrototype/Course-Guidebook/Conculsions + Guides/Overall/english.md

 # Contribute to Wikipedia
 If I link to a Wkipedia resource I find it good to contribute to it and make sure it is a not a bad or incorrect explanation, since, it's likely the student will be reading that WIkipedia article.

+# Inspire students
+Most people who get into game development did so because of a video game they played.
+If we inspire our students with epic demos of some technology, it's likely they will want to make it.
+When they find out that there is a course on how to make it, my guess is, they ewil